‘High as a kite’: New details revealed after coach accused of filming girls in locker room

 At the time, Wilbanks was reportedly “high as a kite”, seemed to be having trouble walking and his speech was very slurred.

-He was also reportedly overheard saying that “he had messed up and didn’t deserve to be in pubic education.”
+He was also reportedly overheard saying that “he had messed up and didn’t deserve to be in public education.”
 He called himself a “pedophile” and “a piece of s***.”

 Authorities said they found crystal meth in his pant pocket once they arrived at the school.

-Wilbanks was arrested for public intoxication and drug possession, but more charges could follow as the investigation into possible recording continues.
+Wilbanks was initially arrested for public intoxication and drug possession, but on Tuesday WREG learned he’s now facing federal child porn charges as well.

+At that time, a federal judge also ordered that Wilbanks be held without bail.

+A hearing to determine if he’ll stay in jail until the grand jury meets is scheduled for Thursday.